 The Council has provided for eventualities which may have a material effect on the financial position of the Council.
-The reasons for the provisions made are outlined in Note 22.
+The reasons for the provisions made are outlined in Note 22: Provisions.

 In general, any contingent liabilities known to the Council are covered by insurance arrangements.
-As outlined at Note 7, the Council has also set aside £2.5m for uninsured claims.
-While the Council has financial monitoring arrangements in place with regards costs being incurred in response to the Coronavirus pandemic, the Council cannot know with certainty the full costs and income loss which may arise over the medium term.
+As outlined in Note 8: Usable reserves, the Council has also set aside £2.5m for uninsured claims.
+While the Council has financial monitoring arrangements in place with regards costs being incurred in response to and recovery from the Coronavirus pandemic, the Council cannot know with certainty the full costs and income loss which may arise over the medium term.

-The Council has been made aware of an issue relating to Guaranteed Minimum Pension that could increase the future value of pension liability recognised in the balance sheet by around £4.1m.
-Further detail is provided at Note 30.
+The Council has been made aware of an issue relating to Guaranteed Minimum Pension that could increase the future value of pension liability recognised in the balance sheet by around £4.2m.
+Further detail is provided in Note 30: Contingent liabilities.